nulib/meadow/README.md

 ### GraphQL API

-You can visit the GraphiQL interface at: [`https://[YOURENV].dev.rdc.library.northwestern.edu:3001//api/graphiql`](https:/[YOURENV].dev.rdc.library.northwestern.edu:3001/api/graphiql)
+You can visit the GraphiQL interface at: [`https://[YOURENV].dev.rdc.library.northwestern.edu:3001/api/graphiql`](https:/[YOURENV].dev.rdc.library.northwestern.edu:3001/api/graphiql)

 ### Opensearch Dashboard

 - To start: `es-proxy start`
 - To stop: `es-proxy stop`
 - See the console output for the url to the dashboard

+### Digital Collections API

+In order to see data and thumbnails from your current environment, you'll need to run the DC API alongside Meadow.
+Follow the instructions for [Running the API locally](https://github.com/nulib/dc-api-v2#running-the-api-locally) and [Running the API locally via our AWS dev domain](Running the API locally via our AWS dev domain) to get it running.

 ### Reindexing data